lucas-albers-lz4/ankigemini/README.md

 ## Rate Limiting

 - Implements intelligent rate limiting for API calls
-- Supports both free and paid Google Gemini API tiers (free will work but it's slow)
+- Supports both free and paid Google Gemini API tiers (free will work but it's slow, and you need to consider the request per minute and per day)
 - Automatic backoff and retry mechanisms

 ## Development Setup